Skip to content

 Moun Van and April Chu created a book list for me here.
 April Chu writes:

 When I first read the manuscript by Muon Van, I knew I wanted to illustrate her story right away.
-It had all the elements of a classic story but it was also unique and refreshing at the same time.
+It had all the elements of a classic story, but it was also unique and refreshing at the same time.
 Her circular style of writing inspired me to play around with different angles and perspectives in my illustrations.
 There was also enough room in the text for me to add another level of detail to the story through my artwork.
 Much like the illustrated children’s books that have inspired me, Muon and I hope to create a book that readers will want to return to time and time again. [picture book, ages 4 and up]

 My Footprints by Bao Phi, illustrated by Basia Tran

 Thuy’s footprints mimic animals as she walks home.
-She has not had a good day a school due to bullies who tease her about her two moms.
-But when she gets home, both moms are there and she continues her game of made-up creature footprints.
+She has not had a good day at school due to bullies who tease her about her two moms.
+But when she gets home, both moms are there,e and she continues her game of made-up creature footprints.
 Together, they create the footprints of a phoenix and a Sarabbha, reminding Thuy that she is stronger together. [picture book, ages 6 and up]

 Always with You by Ruth Vander Zee and Ronald Himler

 This is the true story of Kim, who survived a bombing of her village that left her an orphan.
 American soldiers found her and brought her to an orphanage in China Beach.
-The caretakers there were loving and kind and she along with hundreds of other orphans survived.
+The caretakers there were loving and kind, and she, along with hundreds of other orphans, survived.
 Because Kim was only able to see hazy images after the bombing, she was sent to the United States for eye surgery.
-She eventually was adopted by a family in Chicago.
+She was eventually adopted by a family in Chicago.
 Historians estimate that between 300,000 and 800,000 children were orphaned during the Vietnam War. [picture book biography, ages 8 and up]

 Rebecca’s Journey Home by Brynn Olenberg Sugarman and Michelle Shapiro